article banner

 This is a chapter from the book Kotlin Coroutines.
 You can find it on LeanPub or Amazon.

-Cancellation is important, so important that some classes and libraries use suspending functions primarily to support cancellation1.
+Cancellation is so important that some classes and libraries use suspending functions primarily to support cancellation1.
 There is a good reason for this: a good cancellation mechanism is worth its weight in gold2.
 Just killing a thread is a terrible solution as there should be an opportunity to close connections and free resources.
 Forcing developers to frequently check if some state is still active isn't convenient either.
 The problem of cancellation waited for a good solution for a very long time, but what Kotlin Coroutines offer is surprisingly simple, convenient and safe.
 This is the best cancellation mechanism I've seen in my career.
 Let's explore it.

 Basic cancellation

-The basic idea behind cancellation is simple: Calling cancel from a Job object changes its state to "Cancelling".
+The basic idea behind cancellation is simple: calling cancel from a Job object changes its state to "Cancelling".
 Here are the consequences of this change:

 • All the children of this job are also cancelled.